-(1) a minor, if the court determines that the minor owns money or property requiring management or protection that cannot otherwise be provided or has or may have business affairs that may be jeopardized or prevented because of the minor's age minority, or that money is needed for support and education and that protection is necessary or desirable to obtain or provide
+(1) In relation to the estate and affairs of a minor, if the court determines that the minor owns money or property requiring management or protection that cannot otherwise be provided or has or may have business affairs that may be jeopardized or prevented because of the minor's age, or that money is needed for support and education and that protection is necessary or desirable to obtain or provide money.

-(2) In relation to the estate and affairs of any other individual, if the court determines that, for reasons other than age minority:
+(2) In relation to the estate and affairs of any other individual, if the court determines that, for reasons other than age:

-(A) by clear and convincing evidence, the individual is unable to manage property and business affairs because of an impairment in the ability to receive and evaluate information or make decisions, even with the use of appropriate technological assistance, or because the individual is missing, detained, or unable to return to the United States; and
+(i) by clear and convincing evidence, the individual is unable to manage property and business affairs because of an impairment in the ability to receive and evaluate information or make decisions, even with the use of appropriate technological assistance, or because the individual is missing, detained, or unable to return to the United States; and

-(B) by a preponderance of evidence, the individual has property that will be wasted or dissipated unless management is provided or money is needed for the support, care, education, health, and welfare of the individual or of those individuals who are entitled to the individual's support and that protection is necessary or desirable to obtain or provide money.
+(ii) by a preponderance of evidence, the individual has property that will be wasted or dissipated unless management is provided or money is needed for the support, care, education, health, and welfare of the individual or of those individuals who are entitled to the individual's support and that protection is necessary or desirable to obtain or provide money.

-The concept of conservatorship includes both limited and unlimited conservatorships.
-See Section 420.
+The concept of conservatorship contemplates both limited and unlimited conservatorships.